Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

 \subsection{One-point statistics}

-For galaxies, the one-point statistics essentially corresponds to the number density.
-We ensure that this matches the reference mock catalog by construction, since each galaxy is assigned a corresponding analog in the \textsc{Agora} simulation.
-For voids, the one-point statistics we analyze are: void redshift distribution, void size function, and minimum density distributions.
+For galaxies, the one-point statistics essentially corresponds to the number density or redshift distribution ($dN/dz$).
+We ensure this matches the one of the reference catalog by construction, since each \emph{Roman} galaxy is assigned a corresponding analog in the \textsc{Agora} simulation.
+For voids, we analyze the one-point statistics given by the void redshift distribution, the void size function, and the minimum density distribution.

-All plots in the paper follow a consistent layout to maintain clarity.
-Each column corresponds to a different type of mock catalog: the first column shows the catalog produced by subsampling ($N$), to match the number density per redshift bin of the reference catalog; the second columns shows the mock catalog generated using the \emph{analog matching} method based on halo mass alone ($NM$); the third applies the same method but incorporates both halo mass and environment ($NMb_{\rm env}$); and the fourth includes halo mass and two parameters (stellar mass and SFR) that encode information about the galaxy type ($NMb_{\rm ELGs}$).
-Each subplot displays the residuals of the corresponding observable relative to the reference case.
+All plots in the paper follow a consistent layout to make comparisons easier: columns distinguish between mock families, while colors represent different tracer selections in the input files.
+Each subplot displays the residuals of the corresponding observable relative to the \emph{Roman} reference catalog.

-Within each of the above methods (and thus in each column), we show four variants that reflect different tracer biases.
-As explained in the methodology, before applying the \emph{analog matching} procedure, we subsample our simulation files in four different ways to match the number density of the raw \emph{Roman} galaxy catalog.
-This makes the files more manageable for computing the KDTrees, and allows us to see how the tracer biases in the input files affect the \emph{analog matching} performance.

-The four variants are random subsampling (R) or by stellar mass (M), and selecting either all galaxies (-all) or only ELGs (-ELGs).
-For the first mock catalog type ($N$), we directly subsample to match the number density of the dust-filtered catalog (i.e. not the raw catalog) using the four subsampling criteria (R-all, R-ELGs, M-all, M-ELGs).
+The mock families are from left to right: simple subsampling ($N$), \emph{analog matching} based on halo mass alone ($NM$); halo mass plus environment ($NMb_{\rm env}$); and halo mass plus galaxy-type indicators ($NMb_{\rm ELGs}$).
+Within each family, the tracer selections are defined by how the \textsc{Agora} simulation is subsampled before applying the \emph{analog matching} algorithm.
+In particular, halos are selected either randomly (R) or ranking them by their assigned stellar mass (M), and in each case considering either the full halo population (-all) or only halos labeled as ELG hosts (-ELGs).
+For the $N$-mock family, we directly subsample the catalog to match the number density of the dust-filtered case using these four criteria (M-all, M-ELGs, R-all, R-ELGs).

 Figure \ref{fig:one-point_main} shows the one-point statistics for 2D and 3D voids.
 The largest discrepancies with respect to the reference case are observed for the $N$ and $NMb_{\rm env}$ mock catalogs.
-For the subsampling catalog ($N$), the mass-selected sample shows the biggest deviation.
-This is expected, as the ELGs more typically inhabit lower-density regions and selecting the most massive tracers emphasizes clusters and filaments in the cosmic web, resulting in fewer voids which are larger and deeper.